thericardoac/drawing-board/README.md

 # My Drawing board

-Well... to be fair, this is more like a painting canvas.
-You can change the "brush" color and canvas dimensions.
+Drawing board or painting canvas, call it like you want and let your imagination flow!

-This drawing board is a based on the etch-a-sketch.
+This project is based on the etch-a-sketch.

-Coded using HTML, CSS and JavaScript.
+Coded from scratch using HTML, CSS and JavaScript.

 Live preview at: https://thericardoac.github.io/drawing-board/